The Mavericks: 1999–2003: Super Colossal Smash Hits of the 90's: The Best of the Mavericks, disbanding, and first reunion

 The Mavericks reunited in 2003, with Eddie Perez as their fourth guitarist.
-Malo had known Perez because the two had played in an Austin, Texas nightclub prior to The Mavericks' foundation.
+Malo had known Perez because the two had played in an Austin, Texas nightclub before the Mavericks' foundation.
 The re-established band recorded two albums for the British Sanctuary Records: the self-titled The Mavericks and a live album recorded in Austin, Texas, which was accompanied by a DVD release.
 Malo said that many of the songs on the self-titled album were inspired by his concerns over the sociopolitical scene of the United States following the September 11 attacks, and that Sanctuary Records executives were more willing to let the band record their music without executive interference.
 Only one single from The Mavericks charted: a cover of The Hollies' "The Air That I Breathe".
 Also included on the album was a collaboration with Willie Nelson on "Time Goes By".
 Jeffrey B. Remz of Country Standard Time reviewed the album favorably, finding influences of The Beatles and Roy Orbison in the songwriting and arrangements.
 Despite touring in 2003 and 2004 to support these projects, they were commercially unsuccessful, and the band broke up a second time.
 Malo continued to record as a solo artist after this second disbanding; he also produced Rick Trevino's 2003 album In My Dreams and wrote several of its songs with Hanna.
 After this, Hanna recorded one album in 2005 as half of the duo Hanna-McEuen, while Perez briefly toured as Dwight Yoakam's guitarist.
 After Hanna-McEuen disbanded, Jaime Hanna served as a touring guitarist for Gary Allan before joining his father as a member of Nitty Gritty Dirt Band in 2018.